KivenChen/rayssh/readme.md

 - Python >= 3.8
 - Ray >= 2.0.0
-- Network access to Ray cluster (for remote mode)
+- Network access to your Ray cluster

-## Limitations

-- Not a full shell implementation - uses Ray Core API
-- Interactive programs may have limited functionality
-- Complex shell features (pipes, redirections) not fully supported
-- File editing opens local editor for remote files
+  - For "rayssh <file>" job submission, access to head node is sufficient.
+  - For other features, access to worker nodes is also required.

 ## Troubleshooting

 **Performance:**

-- Use `--ls` to check cluster resources before connecting
-- Consider node workload when selecting target nodes
-- Upload only necessary files for better performance
+- Upload only necessary files for better performance.
+Use ".gitignore" to exclude files from working dir.

 ## License